Sling TV review: pricing, packages and channels

 Philo has unseated Sling TV by offering the lowest cost alternative to live TV cable channels.
 Its entry-level bundle has 43 networks like A&E, History HGTV and Viceland for $16 per month with unlimited Cloud DVR.
 But there are no sports networks.
 Philo has a free 7-day trial.

-Hulu with Live TV brings together 60+ live TV channels including ESPN, a strong lineup of local ABC, CBS and NBC stations and its vast on-demand library for $44.99 per month.
+Hulu with Live TV brings together 65+ live TV channels including ESPN, a strong lineup of local ABC, CBS and NBC stations and its vast on-demand library for $44.99 per month.
 There’s 50 hours of Cloud DVR.
 It’s essentially two streaming services in one.
-Hulu offers a free 7-day trial for its Live TV package.
+You can look over the channel lineup in your area.